rempsyc/starter-academic/content/project-media/FJL/index.md

 ---
-title: JE PRENDS MA PLACE
+title: Je prends ma place
 summary: One of the winners of the 2013 Je prends ma place competition.
 tags:
 - Video